 Will it make any difference whether we are a first time applicant or have received funding previously from Council?

 All applicants will be assessed according to our new strategy.
 There will be no advantage or disadvantage in having received funding from us previously.

-Before you apply, we suggest you read the Funding Strategy.
+Before you apply, we suggest you read the Community Funding Strategy 2018-2023 (PDF 3 MB).
 If you are still unsure, please talk to our Funding Advisor.

-What is the difference between Mahia Atu Community and Mahia Atu Partnership Fund?
+What is the difference between the Mahia Atu Community and Mahia Atu Partnership Fund?

 Partnership Fund recipients are expected to be achieving real and tangible outcomes in the community and to operate at a high level of governance and management.
 Because the Partnership Fund provides larger grants for multiple years, the chances of receiving funding from this are quite small.

 In some years the Mahia Atu Partnership Fund may not have any available funds to allocate, depending on the level of pre-committed multi-year funding.
 This is further explained in the Funding Strategy on pages 10-15.

 Can we apply to more than one fund?